 Additionally, there are a lot of driver-specific behaviors that can impact a vehicle’s lifecycle and maintenance cost.

 “Non-professional drivers may not be sensitive to the laws of accumulation and how small changes in driving behavior, or how we take care of vehicles, can add up to significant cost avoidance across an entire fleet,” Stephenson said.

-Adamsky also noted challenges related to driver policies covering personal use or whether the vehicles are only to be used for official business purposes.
+Adamsky also noted challenges related to commercial driver policies covering personal use or whether the vehicles are only to be used for official business purposes.

 “It’s also a challenge to hold driver’s responsible when needed,” Adamsky added.
 “This is especially true with distracted driving and accidents.
 They need to be truthful of damages.”

 Finally, many of these fleets operate out of regional locations, such as in the food truck industry.